Erez Katz, CEO and Co-founder Lucena Research

 First and foremost, machine learning models geared to exploit complex multi-factor relationships are hard to identify and evaluate.
 These complex relationships are usually short lived and don’t carry their value well into the future.

-The good news is that with recent advances in deep learning research, non-linear relationships between many factors in a predictive model are totally exploitable.
+The good news is that with recent advances in deep learning and quantitative investment research, non-linear relationships between factors in a predictive model are totally exploitable.
 One needs to be cautions however, just as in the famous quote from the Spiderman comic books: “With great power comes great responsibility".

-Learn more about our deep learning research to extract signals from alt data.
+Learn more about our deep learning research to extract signals from alternative data.

-With the evolution of A.I. and predictive analytics, I think it’s important to discuss best practices when conducting hyperparameter tuning.
+With the evolution of A.I. and predictive analytics, I think it’s important to discuss best practices when conducting hyperparameter tuning and feature selection.
 Specifically in hyperparameter tuning or optimization, many misinterpret compelling backtests when in fact they are unsustainable due to overfitting or selection bias.

 What is Hyperparameter/Grid Searching?